-It’s time to put the finishing touches to our app, which will allow the user to experiment with different Core Image filters then save their result to the photo library.
+It’s time to put the finishing touches to our app, which will allow the user to experiment with different Core Image filters then share their result with other apps.

 That’s another app done – don’t forget to share your progress with the world!